lenkunz/anthropic-proxy/README.md

 # Anthropic Proxy

-OpenAI-compatible proxy for using z.ai's Anthropic GLM‑4.5 endpoints with developer tools (Roo, Kilo, Cline) — With automatic image model routing and intelligent token scaling between different context window sizes.
+OpenAI-compatible proxy for using z.ai's Anthropic GLM‑4.5 endpoints with developer tools (Roo, Kilo, Cline) — With automatic image model routing, intelligent token scaling, and comprehensive test coverage for production reliability.

 ## Why This Proxy (and what it fixes)